 What is an ectopic pregnancy?

-An ectopic pregnancy, also known as an extrauterine pregnancy, is a fairly common pregnancy complication, in which a fertilized egg implants and develops outside of the uterus (womb).
+An ectopic pregnancy, also known as an extrauterine pregnancy, is a fairly common pregnancy complication, in which a fertilized egg implants and develops outside of the uterus, also known as the womb.
 The word ectopic means ‘out of place’.
-In about 95 percent of cases, the fertilized egg (ovum) implants in one of the fallopian tubes.
+In about 95 percent of cases, the fertilized ovum, also known as an egg, implants in one of the fallopian tubes.
 This is often due to scarring from previous infection or other abnormalities in the pelvic area, but it can also happen without a clear cause.

 The symptoms of an ectopic pregnancy include vaginal bleeding, abdominal pain and absence of menstruation.
-However, some people experience symptoms that are similar to those found in gastroenteritis (stomach flu) and miscarriage.
+However, some people experience symptoms that are similar to those found in gastroenteritis, also known as stomach flu, and miscarriage.
 Ectopic pregnancy may also be asymptomatic.

 While most people make a good recovery from an ectopic pregnancy, the condition can be life -threatening if left untreated.
-An ectopic pregnancy cannot be moved to the uterus to grow normally and almost never survives.
+An ectopic pregnancy cannot be moved to the uterus to grow normally and almost never survives until birth.
 It may pass out of the cervix on its own, though medical or surgical intervention is normally required.

 Many people experience emotional distress after an ectopic pregnancy, particularly if it occurs during a planned pregnancy.
 A range of therapeutic treatment options are available.